akashlinux10may/AkashlinuxGPT/README.md

 ```

 ## Test dataset
-This repo uses a [Constitution of USA ]appeal_tax(file is placed in github directory) as an example.
+This repo uses a [Constitution of USA ] as an example.

 ## Instructions for ingesting your own dataset